 How to Stream FIFA World Cup 2026 on Saran Sports International Limited Without Cable

 Saran Sports International Limited can still matter for cord-cutters, but only if the downstream route supports browser or app access.
-The main work is identifying the consumer-facing path and testing that route early.
+The main work is identifying the real public viewing path and testing it early.

 Digital access on the public side is already visible through RTÉ Player.
 The commercial digital route, if one is activated, still needs a clearer consumer announcement.